bassosimone/neubot-server/README.md

 # Neubot server

 This is the server of Neubot that typically runs on M-Lab servers.
+It is partly written in Python and partly written in Go.
+The Go code runs a custom NDT server and is based on the [neubot/botticelli]( github.com/neubot/botticelli) library.

 For more info on Neubot in general, see <https://neubot.nexacenter.org/>.